tise-genene/saasskillbridge/SUPABASE_SETUP.md

 - Check the `auth.users` table in Supabase - your user should be there
 - The trigger should automatically create a profile when a user signs up

+### Subjects not appearing
+- Check that the subjects were inserted correctly
+- Run this query in SQL Editor: `SELECT * FROM subjects;`
+- If empty, re-run the INSERT statements from the schema

 ### Environment variables not working
 - Ensure `.env.local` is in your project root (same level as `package.json`)
 - Environment variable names must start with `NEXT_PUBLIC_` for client-side access